Blotch3D/Blotch3D/README.md

 Quick start
 -----------

-Get the MonoGame installer from <http://www.monogame.net/downloads/> and run it.
+Get the installer for the latest release MonoGame from
+<http://www.monogame.net/downloads/> and run it.
+(Do NOT get the NuGet
+package.)

 Get the Blotch3D repository zip from
 <https://github.com/Blotch3D/Blotch3D> and unzip it.